 I only spent one day volunteering and attending the Harry Potter convention in Dallas.
 I also wanted to see my sister.
-So, I arrived on Thursday, checked out the convention center (which was a good 10 minute walk in the humid Dallas heat) from my hotel (Crowne Plaza) to the Convention Center.
+So, I arrived on Thursday, checked out the convention center (which was a good 10-minute walk in the humid Dallas heat from my hotel, the Crowne Plaza).
 I determined that everything was happening in Hall D and that security was everywhere (which was good, in light of the recent mass shootings in El Paso, Gilroy, and Dayton).

 Main Stage Door

 During my shift at the mainstage doors, I worked with three other women.
-It was fun chatting about the convention with these experienced people.
+It was fun chatting about the convention with these experienced volunteers.
 It was also fun to see all the cosplayers.

 While at the mainstage door, I learned that the talent could not enter backstage, so they walked right past us.
 Later, after the first program ended, two of the actors (Georgina Leonidas, who played Katie Bell, and James Payton, who was Frank Longbottom) stopped by and chatted with us for a good 15 minutes.
 One of the volunteers was a huge fan of Georgina and couldn’t contain herself.
 James was very personable and spent time talking to me about his other gigs (including creating snow and ice for movie sets).
 It was all very unexpected and nice.

 At noon, I moved on to programming.
 I have to admit, I really enjoyed the programming I attended (vs. the Star Trek Con).
 My job was to place the talent’s name cards on the table, hold up time cards (10 mins, 5 mins, and end) to alert the talent to wrap things up, and to complete a survey about the room.
-One program was so popular, I spend time assisting people finding seats.
+One program was so popular, I spent most of my time assisting people find seats.

 Attending the Convention